A virus more common than the flu… Schools are reporting massive infections

 Therefore, we ask all public and private schools, when there is any precise health reason, to contact the Ministry of Education, which in turn contacts the Ministry of Health to take the necessary measures.

 Khoury notes, “In the Ministry of Education, there is a hotline 01772000 run by a joint operations room between the Ministry of Education and Higher Education and the Lebanese Red Cross.
-When a call is received about a critical health issue, the Ministry of Public Health is contacted to decide what is necessary.”
+When a call is received regarding a critical health issue, the Ministry of Public Health is contacted to decide what is necessary.”

 Is the influenza virus the only one responsible for this large spread of infections in Lebanese society?
 Does the difference in strain affect the difference in symptoms?